 About the author: Zi-Han Lim is an associate in the dispute resolution practice group at Donovan & Ho.
 He is experienced in dispute resolution, focusing on employment and industrial relations, administrative law and commercial litigation.

 Donovan & Ho is a law firm in Kuala Lumpur, Malaysia.
-Our practice areas include employment law, dispute resolution (litigation and arbitration), corporate and tax advisory, family law and real estate/conveyancing.
+Our practice areas include employment law, dispute resolution (litigation and arbitration), corporate and tax advisory, and real estate/conveyancing.
 Have a query?
 Contact us.